Mid-Year Climbing Safety Standards Updates

 • Canoe route and water conditions must be appropriate to age/skill level of students.

-• Trip guide must be familiar with the route (for example, length of route, terrain).
+• Trip Guide must be familiar with the route (for example, length of route, terrain).

 • Check with local authorities for current information regarding route safety.